RayanBassetti/data-2020/README.md

 - For the clients list :
     - Plan was to change the toolbar of the material-table, and to be able to change the clients lists by modifying the row/body components depending on the user input.
       For now, it's only a change between 3 components.
+    - The style of the body inside the MaterialTable can't be changed (not supported), making the display of the clients with squares possible but not good looking.

 ### GROUPE 14 : BASSETTI - COLLIGNON - BOUSSAID - MISBACH